 Depending on the way the build is triggered, the checkbox behavior will be as follows:

 Check the Allow multiple box to enable multiple selection.
 In the Items field specify a newline-separated list of items.
-Use following syntax
+Use the following syntax

 Manually Configuring Parameter Specification